TinyPHX/In-Scene-Inspector/README.md

 Once your download is complete you should have a file named in-scene-inspector-v#.unitypackage.
 This can then be imported into Unity:
 1. From the unity top menu select "Assets" > "Import Package" > "Custom Package..."
 2. Find the ".unitypackage" file and click open once selected
+3. In the "Import Unity Package" window ensure that all the assets are checked and  click "Import."
-3. Confirm that the folder "In Scene Inspector" has been added directly under your Unity "Asset" folder.
+4. Confirm that the folder "In Scene Inspector" has been added directly under your Unity "Asset" folder.

 ## Usage